Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How much deductible can you afford and how does it affect insurance claims?

 Choosing a car insurance policy can be a complicated and overwhelming task, made no easier by the use of technical jargon and special insurance terms.
-One term in particular that causes confusion for many drivers is a deductible, so let’s take a closer look at exactly what car insurance deductibles are and what they mean for your policy.
+One term in particular that causes confusion for many drivers is a deductible — the amount you’ll pay before you get coverage.

 What is a car insurance deductible?

 The car insurance deductible is the amount you’re required to pay when you make a car insurance claim.
 In other words, it’s the amount you contribute toward the cost of an accident, with your insurance company covering the leftover amount.

 For example, if your policy has a $500 deductible and you make a claim for $3,000 worth of damage to your car, you’ll cover the first $500 of the repair costs and the insurer will foot the bill for the remaining $2,500.

 Most people choose a car insurance deductible amount of $250, $500 or $1,000.
 You set this deductible when you buy your policy, though your insurance company may set it automatically to a common amount like $500 if you’re buying online.

 You can choose from the following deductible amounts: